sitrox/workhorse/README.md

 configuration or else using `self.queue_adapter` in a job class inheriting from `ActiveJob`.
 See ActiveJob documentation for more details.

+## Cleaning up jobs

+Per default, jobs remain in the database, no matter in which state.
+This can eventually lead to a very large jobs database.
+You are advised to clean your jobs database on a regular interval.
+Workhorse provides the job `Workhose::Jobs::CleanupSucceededJobs` for this purpose that cleans up all succeeded jobs.
+You can run this using your scheduler in a specific interval.

 ## Frequently asked questions

 Please consult the [FAQ](FAQ.md).